 Use BiQ’s Rank Intelligence to see what are the search terms your audiences are using to research your website.

 All you need to do is enter your website domain in the tool.
-Then, select the country where your audience is based.
+Then, select the country and language where your audience is based.

 You will get to see all the keywords your website is ranking for together with the important insights such as search volume, cost-per-click, and competition, and so on.